 top of page

 Too many families are doing everything right and still falling behind.
-Prices keep climbing, hidden fees pop up everywhere, and the basics like groceries, childcare, healthcare, gas, utilities and insurance, cost more every year.
+Prices keep climbing, hidden fees are everywhere, and the basics: groceries, childcare, healthcare, gas, and insurance, get more expensive every year.

 The 32nd District is full of families who love their neighborhoods but worry they’re being priced out.
 Our kids deserve the chance to build their lives here too, to afford a home or rent with stability in the communities where they grew up.
 That opportunity is slipping away.